History of Nvidia in Timeline

 HHCJ6 Dell NVIDIA Tesla K80 24GB GDDR5 PCI-E 3.0 Server GPU Accelerator (Renewed)

-May 2017: Nvidia Partners with Toyota
+May 2017: Partnership with Toyota

-In May 2017, Nvidia announced a partnership with Toyota, which would use Nvidia's Drive PX-series artificial intelligence platform for its autonomous vehicles.
+In May 2017, Nvidia announced a partnership with Toyota which would use Nvidia's Drive PX-series artificial intelligence platform for its autonomous vehicles.

 May 2017: Nvidia's Inception Program Reaches 1,300 Companies

-July 2017: Nvidia and Baidu Announce AI Partnership
+July 2017: AI Partnership with Baidu

-December 7, 2017: Titan V Officially Released
+December 7, 2017: Release of Titan V

-2017: Nvidia's Max-Q Design Standard
+2017: Introduction of Max-Q Design Standard

-March 1, 2018: Announcement of product
+March 1, 2018: Announcement of product.

 First announced in a blog post on March 1, 2018.

-March 2018: Nvidia's Inception Program reaches 2,800 startups
+March 2018: Nvidia's Inception Program Reaches 2,800 Startups

-As of March 2018, there were 2,800 startups in Nvidia's Inception Program.
+As of March 2018, Nvidia's Inception Program included 2,800 startups.

-March 27, 2018: Nvidia Quadro GV100 Released
+March 27, 2018: Release of Nvidia Quadro GV100

-On March 27, 2018, Nvidia officially released the Nvidia Quadro GV100.
+Nvidia officially released the Nvidia Quadro GV100 on March 27, 2018.

 Nvidia Quadro GV100 Volta 32GB HBM2 Graphics AI Workstation Graphics Card